 - Ability to retrieve data in such situations

-– Whether there are any licensing implications in addition to cost, including in particular whether *GPL is used potentially requiring publication of all code whether original code modified or not
+- Whether there are any licensing implications in addition to cost, including in particular whether *General Public License (GPL) is used potentially requiring publication of all code whether original code modified or not

 - Overview of measures in place to provide for information security in general

 A.2.18.
 Provisions for Service Continuity

 - Overview of measures, including redundancy, to provide for service continuity including protection against data loss